AndrewRadev/bacterial_growth/docs/about/deployment.md

 Type=simple
 WorkingDirectory=/path/to/your/installation/

 # How to start the application and how to reload it.
-Assumes that you package
+# Assumes that you package your python environment using micromamba, but it's not necessary.
 ExecStart=/bin/bash -lc 'source ~/.bashrc && micromamba run -n mgrowthdb bin/prod-server' ExecReload=/path/to/your/installation/bin/reload-prod-server